MicrosoftDocs/cloud-adoption-framework/docs/decision-guides/encryption/index.md

 ### Data in use

 Encryption for data in use involves securing data in nonpersistent storage, such as RAM or CPU caches.
-And using technologies, such as full memory encryption and enclave technologies, such as Intel's Secure Guard Extensions (SGX).
+And if you use technologies like full memory encryption and enclave solutions, such as Intel's Secure Guard Extensions (SGX).
 This approach also includes cryptographic techniques, such as homomorphic encryption that you can use to create secure, trusted execution environments.

 **Assumptions about encrypting data in use:** Encrypting data in use assumes the following condition: